 Traveling by bus is cheap and (usually) convenient since there are many different companies competing for business along the same routes/destinations and there are bus stops at very frequent intervals.
 Plus in certain destinations bus travel is a necessary obligation.
-However there are disadvantages, too – the buses are often overcrowded and dirty and the frequent stops that make buses so easy to catch also make them a slow means of getting from A to B.
+However there are disadvantages, too – the buses are often overcrowded and dirty and the frequent stops that make buses so easy to catch also make them a slow means of getting from A to B. Let’s take a look at the pros and cons of traveling by bus.

 Bus services that travel internationally are less common but are nonetheless fiercely competitive.
 They are almost always cheaper than other forms of international travel, but here is a more comprehensive list of all the pros and cons of traveling by bus: